Form 5472: The $25K/Year Penalty Most LLC Owners Miss

 Do I need to file Form 5472 if my LLC had zero revenue?

 Yes.
-The filing obligation exists regardless of revenue.
-The initial capital contribution (even $100 to open a bank account) is a reportable transaction.
-An LLC that exists for an entire year with no revenue still must file.
+The $100 you put in to open a bank account is a reportable transaction.
+An LLC that exists for an entire year with no revenue still has to file.

 Can I file Form 5472 electronically?

-No. The form must be filed on paper, mailed to the IRS in Ogden, Utah.
-This is one of the few remaining IRS forms that cannot be e-filed.
+No. Paper only, mailed to Ogden, Utah.
+One of the few IRS forms that still can't be e-filed.

 What if I've missed multiple years?
 Should I file them all at once?

-Engage a US tax professional before filing.
+Don't file blind.
+Talk to a US tax professional first.
 Filing multiple delinquent returns without a reasonable cause strategy can trigger automatic penalty assessments.
-A CPA or tax attorney can structure the filings under the delinquent international information return procedures to minimize penalty exposure.
+A CPA or tax attorney can structure the filings under delinquent international information return procedures to limit penalty exposure.

 Does Form 5472 mean I owe US taxes?

-No. Form 5472 is an information return, not a tax return.
-It reports transactions but does not calculate or assess tax.
-A foreign-owned single-member LLC with no US-source income typically owes no US income tax.
+No. It's an information return, not a tax return.
+It reports transactions but doesn't calculate or assess tax.
+A foreign-owned single-member LLC with no US-source income typically owes nothing.
 The $25,000 penalty is for failing to report information, not for failing to pay tax.

 Key Takeaways

-- Every US single-member LLC owned by a non-US person must file Form 5472 annually, even with zero revenue
+- Every foreign-owned US single-member LLC must file Form 5472 annually, even with zero revenue

-- The penalty is $25,000 per form per year, with no cap on continuation penalties
+- $25,000 per form per year, no cap on continuation penalties

-- Late filing is possible through IRS delinquent procedures, but reasonable cause must be documented
+- Late filing is possible through IRS delinquent procedures, but you need documented reasonable cause

-- Form 5472 non-compliance typically co-occurs with SAFE Circular 37 non-registration and Chinese tax non-reporting — addressing all three simultaneously is more efficient than piecemeal remediation
+- 5472 non-compliance usually co-occurs with missed SAFE Circular 37 registration and Chinese tax reporting.
+Fix all three at once

 References